Understanding Food Cravings: 6 Key Reasons Explained

 If you’re someone who is constantly thinking, your mind might never rest.

-You might be thinking about work, school, family, friends, or anything else that’s going on in your life.
+You might be thinking about work, school, family, friends, or anything else.

 This can lead to stress and anxiety, which can then lead to cravings.